swagata87/EgammaDBTools/README.md

 This needs to compiled inside CMSSW.
 In theory it has no dependences on its exact location but it expects to be RecoEgamma/EgammaDBTools in the CMSSW src directory.
 Any recent CMSSW version should work although of course if there are fundamental changes in the DB format, there may be problems

+[Note that currently it does not work in 12_X, so use main branch which works in 10_X]

 ```
 cmsrel CMSSW_12_3_0_pre3
 cd CMSSW_12_3_0_pre3/src